Providing pastoral care for families with special needs? It’s not just a pastor’s role, it’s yours too

-Sherlyn Quek's second child, Elliot, 14, who has Down Syndrome, worshipping in church.
-Her dream is to see him serving actively in church.
+Elliot, 14, who has Down Syndrome, worshipping in church.
+The dream of his mother, Sherlyn Quek, is to see him serving actively in church one day.
 Photo from St James Church Superpower Kids' Facebook page.

 On the day that Sherlyn Quek, then 32, welcomed her second child, Elliot, into the world, she was delivered the shocking news: Elliot had Down Syndrome.

 On top of having to cope with the diagnosis and what that would mean for their family, Quek and her husband also had to deal with a host of other health problems that Elliot had, including three holes in his heart and acute myeloid leukaemia.